 Fibrosis treatments target significant commercial markets

-Phase 1-ready idiopathic pulmonary fibrosis candidate ready to enter clinic in the next year
+Phase 1-ready idiopathic pulmonary fibrosis candidate ready to enter the clinic in 2020

 What the boss says: Lisa Anson, chief executive

 "We look forward to taking RXC007 into clinical trials in the first half of 2021.
 Redx is pleased to be progressing the development of this exciting drug candidate that selectively inhibits ROCK2 as a potential treatment for multiple fibrotic diseases."

 "This is a challenging area of chemistry and the Redx team is proud to deliver another successful drug candidate."